 |8.
 Creamy Chicken Apple Chicken Salad – Our mouths were watering as we reviewed this springtime recipe from the ADA.
 It’s packed with protein and very easy to make.
 Plus, it’s really versatile… Roll a half-cup of the mixture in a large piece of lettuce and eat it like a wrap, spoon it on top of crackers or crisp bread, or make a healthy, delicious sandwich with hearty wheat bread.
 Delicious!|

-10. Subway’s “6 grams of Fat or Less” Items – There’s a reason that Jared lost all that weight eating Subway sandwiches.
-If you’re smart about what you order, it’s easy to keep the fat content and calories down and still enjoy a really satisfying meal.
+10. Subway’s “6 grams of Fat or Less” Items – If you’re smart about what you order, it’s easy to keep the fat content and calories down and still enjoy a really satisfying meal.
 Choose one of several sandwiches or salads from the chain’s “6 grams of fat or less” menu.
 To boost nutritional benefits, load up on the veggies, choose baked chips instead of regular, and skip the oil dressing.
 See Subway nutrition facts.

 10 healthy, super-easy lunch ideas for social workers that require little prep time and just a handful of easy-to-find ingredients.